mpjohns9/EKF-SLAM/turtlelib/README.md

 3. Why is Vector2D a struct and Transform2DClass (refer to at least 2 specific C++ core guidelines in your answer)?

-Vector2D is a struct because the members can vary independently (C++ core guideline C.2).
-Transform2D
+Vector2D is a struct because the members can vary independently (C.2).
+Conversely, Transform2D has an invariant and establishes constructors to allow member functions to be called.
+Additionally, Transform2D makes an explicit distinction between interface and implementation, while Vector2D does not (C.3).

 4. Why are some of the constructors in Transform2D explicit (refer to a specific C++ core guideline in your answer)?

+They are single argument constructors, so by default, they should be declared explicit (C.46).

 5. Why is Transform2D::inv() declared const while Transform2D::operator*=() is not?